 Where to stay

 Don’t expect to find bargain-basement prices when searching for accommodations in Papagayo.
-Costa Rica’s luxury enclave caters to mid-range and high-end travellers rather than budget backpackers.
-Most of the best hotels and guesthouses are centered around Playas del Coco, Playa Hermosa, and Culebra.
+Costa Rica’s luxury enclave caters to mid-range and high-end travelers rather than budget backpackers.
+Most of the most popular hotels and guesthouses are centered around Playas del Coco, Playa Hermosa, and Culebra.

 By air: Papagayo Gulf is located close to Liberia’s Daniel Oduber Quirós International Airport (LIR).
 To any major town along the gulf, it should take between 30 and 60 minutes to transfer from the airport.